19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (4) The persons referred to in paragraphs (a), (b), (c), (d) and (e) of subsection (1), or any person who is subrogated, whether or not before the Agency’s subrogation, to the rights and remedies of those persons, shall not be entitled to receive any amount from, or out of, the assets of the failed DI Scheme member until the Agency has been reimbursed in full the amount of compensation paid to those persons and any expenses under subsection (5).

-(5) Notwithstanding any provision in the Companies Act (Cap.
-50), the Agency shall be entitled —
+(5) Despite any provision in the Companies Act, the Agency is entitled —

-(a) in the case where the failed DI Scheme member is wound up, to be reimbursed out of the assets of the failed DI Scheme member for the expenses incurred in —
+(a) in the case where the failed DI Scheme member is wound up, to be reimbursed out of the assets of the failed DI Scheme member for the expenses incurred for or in respect of —

-(i) the payment of any compensation to insured depositors including any interest charged on moneys borrowed by the Agency for the purpose of making payment of any compensation to insured depositors under the DI Scheme; and
+(i) the payment of any compensation to any insured depositor, including any interest charged on moneys borrowed by the Agency for the purpose of making payment of any compensation to any insured depositor under the DI Scheme;

-(ii) the lodging of any claim with the liquidator of the failed DI Scheme member for any compensation that has been paid out to insured depositors; or
+(ii) the lodging of any claim with the liquidator of the failed DI Scheme member for any compensation that has been paid out to any insured depositor;

+(iii) any communication with any insured depositor and the public on, or relating to, the payment of any compensation to any insured depositor under the DI Scheme; and

+(iv) such other matters as may be prescribed by the Authority; and

-(b) in any other case, to be reimbursed by the failed DI Scheme member or the provisional liquidator of the failed DI Scheme member, as the case may be, for the expenses incurred in —
+(b) in any other case, to be reimbursed by the failed DI Scheme member or the provisional liquidator of the failed DI Scheme member, as the case may be, for the expenses incurred for or in respect of —

-(i) the payment of any compensation to insured depositors, including any interest charged on moneys borrowed by the Agency for the purpose of making payment of any compensation to insured depositors under the DI Scheme; and
+(i) the payment of any compensation to any insured depositor, including any interest charged on moneys borrowed by the Agency for the purpose of making payment of any compensation to any insured depositor under the DI Scheme;

-(ii) where a claim has been lodged with the provisional liquidator of the failed DI Scheme member for any compensation that has been paid out to insured depositors, the lodging of the claim.
+(ii) the lodging of any claim with the provisional liquidator of the failed DI Scheme member for any compensation that has been paid out to any insured depositor;

+(iii) any communication with any insured depositor and the public on, or relating to, the payment of any compensation to any insured depositor under the DI Scheme; and

+(iv) such other matters as may be prescribed by the Authority.

+[Act 31 of 2018 wef 01/04/2019]

-(6) The Authority may by regulations, provide for the manner, process or method by which the Agency may exercise its rights to be subrogated to the rights and remedies as set out in subsection (1).
+(6) The Authority may by regulations —

+(a) provide for the manner, process or method by which the Agency may exercise its rights to be subrogated to the rights and remedies as set out in subsection (1); and

+(b) prescribe the matters mentioned in subsection (5)(a)(iv) and (b)(iv).

+[Act 31 of 2018 wef 01/04/2019]

 (7) For the purposes of making payment of compensation by the Agency to the Public Trustee under subsection (3) and payment of compensation by the Public Trustee to insured depositors and any person referred to in section 22(7), the Authority may, with the concurrence of the Public Trustee and in consultation with the Agency, make regulations for or in respect of all or any of the following matters: